blogdaren/PHPCreeper/README.md

 + **callback**
 you can trigger a `callback string` or `callback function` here, but remember to return the data expected.

-    `callback string:`  it is semantically equivalent to the callback function, but it can only be of type string, **recommended to use**.
+    `callback string:`  it is semantically equivalent to the callback function, but it can only be type of string, **recommended to use**.
-    ~~`callback function:` PHP native callback function which may work unexpectedly in communication across multi-process environments, supported currently but **strongly NOT recommended to use and may be deprecated in the near future**.~~
+    `callback function:` ~~PHP native callback function which may work unexpectedly in communication across multi-process environments, supported currently but **strongly NOT recommended to use and may be deprecated in the near future**.~~

 ```php